assylbeeeek/FInal_exam_CS2118/README.md

 64 bytes from arn09s22-in-f14.1e100.net (142.250.74.46): icmp_seq=4 ttl=56 time=179ms\
 Overall, people use proxy servers because it offers several benefits, such as: security, privacy and access to restricted content.
 # Task 3 codes
+Linux distributions have modprobe, insmod and depmod commands for working with module packages.
+In Ubuntu/Debian:
+sudo apt-get install build-essential kmod